lagzya-dev/Oxide.Ext.Discord/Docs/Generated/Oxide.Ext.Discord/Entities/Applications/InstallParams.md

 # Scopes property

-The scopes to add the application to the server with
+Scopes to add the application to the server with

 ```csharp
 public List<string> Scopes { get; set; }